Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Conclusion

 Interestingly, our results suggest that the order of the transition from a superfluid to a supersolid phase depends sensitively on the ellipticity parameter.
 At small ellipticity, the transition appears sharp and possibly first-order, while at larger ellipticity, it becomes continuous.
 This behavior implies that the nature of the phase transition can be tuned by adjusting the polarization of the microwave shielding.
 From an experimental standpoint, accessing the supersolid phase via a continuous transition is advantageous, as it minimizes heating and preserves coherence across the system---conditions that are essential for the robust preparation of molecular supersolids.

-Finally, we note that current experiments using single microwave shielding are often limited by significant three-body losses near degeneracy.
-To mitigate this, experiments have employed double microwave shielding, which effectively removes the $\xi$-independent terms of the long-range interaction $V_3$, resulting in a weaker effective dipole-dipole interaction.
-Our results, obtained in a more dipolar regime, strongly indicate that similar roton-driven crystallization phenomena can be realized in the double-shielded case using the same theoretical machinery.
-A detailed analysis of this regime will be presented in a forthcoming work~\cite{arnonecardinale2025}, and other contemporary avenues such as static electric field shielding could also be investigated~\cite{mukherjee2025effective}.
+Finally, we note that current experiments using single-microwave shielding are often limited by significant three-body recombination losses or inelastic two-body collisions near degeneracy.
+Our analysis identifies a parameter regime where these loss mechanisms are minimized, and which remains accessible with current experimental capabilities.
+To mitigate these losses, recent experiments have deployed double-microwave shielding, which effectively removes the $\xi$-independent terms of the long-range interaction $V_3$, resulting in a weaker effective dipole-dipole interaction.
+Our results strongly indicate that similar roton-driven crystallization phenomena can be realized in the double-shielded case using the same theoretical machinery.
+A detailed analysis of this regime will be presented in a forthcoming work, and other contemporary avenues such as static electric field shielding could also be investigated~\cite{mukherjee2025effective}.